AlejoBarto8/alejobarto8.github.io/_posts/2023-08-27-underthewire-century.md

 <img src="{{ site.img_path }}/underthewirecentury/UTH_century_01.png" width="100%" style="margin: 0 auto;display: block; max-width: 900px;">
 <br/><br/>

-We set up the connection in `Putty` with the Under The Wire game server and save the session so that we don't do it repeatedly, every time we have to connect or reach a new level in each game.
+I set up the connection in `Putty` with the Under The Wire game server and save the session so that we don't do it repeatedly, every time we have to connect or reach a new level in each game.
 <br/><br/>

 <img src="{{ site.img_path }}/underthewirecentury/UTH_century_02.png" width="100%" style="margin: 0 auto;display: block; max-width: 900px;">